muguira-james/GraphsTesting_Java/README.md

 There are 3 projects here:

-+ GraphDB_v0 - the basic data structure to
++ GraphDB_v0 - the basic data structure
-+ Qwest2 - A study in JUnit and Cucumber testing using the Graph
++ Qwest2 - A study in JUnit and Cucumber testing using the Graph ADT
 + BackRiver - a study in placing the Graph behind a Spring boot REST service